LeoWang974/WebAgent/README.md

   `ws://127.0.0.1:18789`.
 - `scripts/stop-dev.ps1`: stops `3002`, `8010`, and `18789`.

-On Linux/CCI, replace them with Docker Compose, platform container settings, or systemd/tmux only for host-side Hermes/OpenClaw helper processes.
+On Linux/CCI, use `scripts/cci-start.sh` or an equivalent process manager such as systemd, supervisord, or tmux.

 ## Agent Runtime And Search Configuration